 Villisca City Marshall Hank Horton arrived quickly, soon followed by other officers.
 In the meantime, the gruesome news spread like wildfire, and within no time, neighbors and curious onlookers converged on the house.
 Law enforcement quickly lost control of the crime scene, and it is said that as many as a hundred gawkers strolled through the house before the Villisca National Guard arrived around noon and cordoned off the home.

 The investigation tells that the eight victims were killed shortly after midnight, and all but Lena Stillinger were thought to have been asleep at the time of their murders.
-It was concluded that Lena was the only victim that had attempted to fight off her attacker, as she appeared to have had a defensive wound on her arm.
+It was concluded that Lena was the only victim who had attempted to fight off her attacker, as she appeared to have had a defensive wound on her arm.
 The attack was so vicious that the ceilings in the parents and children’s bedrooms showed gouge marks made by the upswing of the axe.

 The axe was found in the guest bedroom, indicating that the Stillinger girls were the last to be killed.
 It was bloody, but an attempt had been made to wipe it off.
 The axe belonged to Josiah Moore.
 All of the curtains in the house had been drawn.
 Two windows that didn’t have curtains had been covered with clothing.